 “Are we there yet?”
 It’s a question frustratingly familiar to parents of small children setting out on family vacations.
 We didn’t hear that much in 2020.
 Actually, quarantines, lockdowns, and border closings have us all asking the opposite: “Can we go now?”
 With the COVID-19 vaccines in distribution, people around the world are finally dusting off their carry-ons and making travel plans for next year.
 But staying safe is still a priority.
-Here’s a rundown of some of the things you’ll want to pack for safe travels in 2021.
+Travel insurance is probably the best accessory you can buy for safe travels in 2021 and beyond.
+But here’s a rundown of some of the other things you’ll want to pack for travel safety.
 (Please note: VisitorsCoverage is not affiliated with these products).

 Our phones can be a breeding ground for germs.
 As we type and swipe and show off our favorite photos, we’re often unaware of all the germs we’re collecting along the way.
 When we travel, our chances for attracting germs only increases.
 One of the best gifts you can give the avid traveler for 2021 is a UV Phone Sanitizer.
 UV phone sanitizers use light to destroy bacteria, and limit the chance of infection.
 Your traveler can even use it to sanitize small items like keys or credit cards.
-Using the same UV technology as phone sanitizers, a toothbrush sanitizer will give the travelers in your life extra protection against germs and keep their smiles selfie-ready when they make it to the top of Huayna Picchu.
+Using the same UV technology as phone sanitizers, a toothbrush sanitizer will give the travelers in your life extra protection against germs and keep their smiles selfie-ready.

 Reusable face masks with removable filter